 Summit VA Solutions deliver full-time real estate virtual assistant from a wide selection of roles including transaction management, marketing, property management, administrative work, and many more.
-Their VAs are based in the Philippines with an impressive amount of training and experience on the most common real estate software system.
+Their VAs are based in the Philippines with an impressive amount of training and experience in the most common real estate software system.
 Their VAs are specially trained for the real estate industry.

 2. Hire an individual Real Estate Virtual Assistant

-Another way of hiring a real estate virtual assistant is to hire your desired VA individually from the freelance platforms or job boards.
+Another way of hiring a real estate virtual assistant is to hire your desired VA individually from freelance platforms or job boards.
 If you're an experienced real estate agent, you'll probably find a great real estate virtual assistant through job sites like OnlinJobs. ph, LinkedIn, and freelancer platforms.

 No freelance market list will ever be complete without Upwork.
-Many realtors new to outsourcing have found their dream virtual assistant to help them with their daily real estate tasks.
+Many realtors new to outsourcing have found their dream virtual assistants to help them with their daily real estate tasks.
 Many experienced and professional real estate virtual assistants are freelancing from this site.

 Related Article: Check out our article on the best freelance websites for beginners.